Mahmoud0Samy/Coronavirus-COVID-19-Data-Exploration/README.md

 ```

 **Explanation:**
-- **Objective:** Retrieve data on new cases, new deaths, and new vaccinations for Egypt, joining data from two tables.
+- **Objective:** Retrieve data on new cases, new deaths, and new vaccinations for Egypt, joining data from two tables to see if the numbers would change after vaccinations.
 - **Columns Selected:**
   - `date`: Date of the data.
   - `new_cases`: Number of new COVID-19 cases.